Ross-Ghazi/eCommerce-React-Nodejs/README.md

 JWT_SECRET=....
 ```

+- Note for MONGO_URI you had to add database name manfully after / and before?, ecommerce in this case

 - After installing requirements and creating .env file, run following command on root to run both backend and frontend:

 ```